The Ultimate Guide To Buying or Selling A Home With Solar Panels

 Selling A Home With Solar Panels

 Selling a home with a solar lease or PPA will require you to either buy out the remaining lease payments yourself, or you can find a buyer who is willing to take over the solar lease payments.
 As long as the new owner meets the third-party owner’s criteria and they are willing to take the lease on under their name, transferring the lease is a great option when selling your home.
 Plan ahead before you sell your home.
 You need to ensure that you can afford to pay off your lease before listing your home.
-If you cannot do that then you should consider reducing the listing price.
 Work with a knowledgeable realtor who is educated on the selling process of homes with solar leases.

 The Benefits Of Solar